minetest-mods/teleport-request/README.md

 - **Description:** Requests permission to teleport to another player, where [playername] is their exact name.
 - **Required Privileges:** `interact, tp`
 - **Example Usage:** */tpr RobbieF* - requests permission from RobbieF to teleport to them.
 - **Notes:** Usernames are case-sensitive.
-If you have "tp_admin" privilege, you will immediately teleport to the specificed player.
+If you have "tp_admin" privilege, you will immediately teleport to the specificed player (does not apply if `enable_immediate_teleport` setting is disabled, enabled by default).

 ``` /tphr [playername] ```
 - **Name:** Teleport Here Request
 - **Description:** Request permission to teleport another player to you.
 - **Required Privileges:** `interact, tp`
 - **Example Usage:** /tphr RobbieF - requests RobbieF to teleport to you.
 - **Notes:** Usernames are case-sensitive.
-If you have "tp_admin" privilege, RobbieF will teleport to you immediately.
+If you have "tp_admin" privilege, RobbieF will teleport to you immediately (does not apply if `enable_immediate_teleport` setting is disabled, enabled by default).

 ``` /tpc [x,y,z] ```
 - **Name:** Teleport to Coordinates
 - **Description:** Teleport to coordinates.
 - **Required Privileges:** `interact, tp_tpc, tp`
-- **Notes:** Honors area protection: if the area is protected, it must be owned by you in order to teleport to it, or you must have "areas" privilege in order to teleport to those coordinates (this does not apply if "areas" mod is not detected).
+- **Notes:** Honors area protection: if the area is protected, it must be owned by you in order to teleport to it, or you must have "areas" privilege in order to teleport to those coordinates (this works only when [areas](https://github.com/minetest-mods/areas) is installed).

 ``` /tpj [axis] [distance] ```
 - **Name:** Teleport Jump